TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/links-and-images.md

 By default, the browser will give any text wrapped in an anchor tag a blue color and underline it to signify it is a link.

-It's worth noting you can use anchor tags link to any kind of resource on the internet, not just other html documents.
-You can link to videos, pdf files, images, and so on, but for the most part, you will be linking to other html documents.
+It's worth noting you can use anchor tags link to any kind of resource on the internet, not just other HTML documents.
+You can link to videos, pdf files, images, and so on, but for the most part, you will be linking to other HTML documents.

 ### Absolute and Relative Links